Teskann/Symi/readme.md

 pip install anytree
 ```

-You can now clone this repository :
+You can now clone this repository anywhere you want to install Symi:
 ```bash
 git clone https://github.com/Teskann/Symi
 ```